 The international economic order: World Trade Organization, International Monetary Fund, World Bank and United Nations.
-Role of these organizations in the regulation of international relations and cooperation North-South.
+Role of these organizations in the regulation of international relations, especially in trade an finance and cooperation North-South.

-^{} The sections concerning competencies, course outline, teaching activities, teaching methodology, learning outcomes and assessment methods must conform to those included in the ANECA verified document of the degree program.
+\ The sections concerning competencies, course outline, teaching activities, teaching methodology, learning outcomes and assessment methods must conform to those included in the ANECA verified document of the degree program.

-New actors in the global economy, especially emerging countries in Europe Asia and Latin America and economic blocs like the European Union that play an increasing role
+New actors in the global economy, especially emerging countries in Europe Asia and Latin America and economic blocs like the European Union that play an increasing role.
+Environmental global problems: situation, causes and consequences an regulation.